Skip to main content

 Troubleshooting

-• No video: verify the path is correct and accessible from the Frigate process/container.
+• No video: verify the file path is correct and accessible from the Frigate process/container.

-• FFmpeg errors: check the log output for ffmpeg-specific flags and adjust input_args accordingly for your file/container.
+• FFmpeg errors: check the log output and adjust input_args for your file format.
 You may also need to disable hardware acceleration (hwaccel_args: "") for the dummy camera.

-• No detections: confirm the camera roles include detect, and model/detector configuration is enabled.
+• No detections: confirm the camera roles include detect and that the model/detector configuration is enabled.